hugoduncan/dado/components/ai-prompt/resources/dado/ai/prompts/refactoring.md

 </scope-of-changes-to-files>

 <implementation-edits>
-[Insert the changes to implementation files here]
+[Use the file-operation tool to execute the changes to each file]
 </implementation-edits>

 <specification-edits>
-[Insert the changes to specification files here]
+[Use the file-operation tool to edit specification documents that need changing]
 </specification-edits>

 <explanation>